academic internship

 About the community we are serving:

 The Birchwood and Alderwood areas of Bellingham are impacted by food apartheid.
-Since the only grocery store in the area closed in 2016, the lack of access to fresh, affordable, culturally appropriate food has particularly impacted low income communities and communities of color.
+Since the only grocery store in the area closed in 2016, the lack of access to fresh, affordable, culturally appropriate food has particularly impacted BIPOC and low income communities.
 Since City Sprouts Farm began in 2018, we have worked to address this problem by getting fresh produce into the hands of our most food insecure neighbors.
 The produce grown at City Sprouts Farm is free/affordable for the people who consume it.
 We will do this by providing produce to Sea Mar Community Health Center’s FARMacia free food stand, the Birchwood Food Desert Fighter’s free food share spot, through WWU Food Pantry Donations, and through our sliding scale CSA program.

-Students will have the opportunity to learn about food access first hand, and to network with other local organizations and groups working to create food justice and food sovereignty in the community.
+Interns will gain first-hand experience learning about food access and will have opportunities to connect with local organizations working toward food justice and food sovereignty in the region.

 To Apply: